 Shakespeare once said: “Uneasy lies the head that wears a crown,” and that is no doubt true about the way Queen Elizabeth II must feel some of the time.
-Not only does her actual crown weigh a hefty 2.3 pounds, but along with being the British sovereign and head of the Church of England, she also fulfills many other roles — all very much in the public eye.
+Not only did her actual crown weigh a hefty 2.3 pounds, but along with being the British sovereign and head of the Church of England, she also fulfilled many other roles — all very much in the public eye.

 The Queen adored her father, King George VI, and the day she became the queen would have been the most painful in her young life.
 Not only had she lost her beloved Papa, she would have felt overwhelmed taking on such a huge role as sovereign while also being a young wife and mother.